 Angelus

-Stephanie Rivoal-de Bouard who's been managing Angelus since 2012.
+Stephanie Rivoal-de Bouard has been managing Angelus since 2012.

-Tasted twice - last time in November 2021.
+Tasted three times - last time in April 2023.
 Consistent notes.
-60% Merlot + 40% C. Franc.
+60% Merlot + 40% Cabernet Franc.
 14.5% alcohol.
-Several specially selected C. Franc plots for Grand Vin were ageing in so-called foudres, with a volume of 30 hl each, to preserve the subtlety of this grape variety.
-Freshness, intense black cherries, bright acidity.
-Spectacular elegance and sophisticated touch.
-This wine oozed with great precision, flowing midpalate and length!
+Several specially selected C. Franc plots for Grand Vin were aging in so-called foudres, each with a volume of 30 hl, to preserve the subtlety of this grape variety.
+Freshness, intense black cherries, and bright acidity.
+Spectacular elegance and a sophisticated touch.
+This wine exuded great precision, with a flowing mid-palate and length.
 Breathtaking quality.

 2019 98-99p

 Tasted in November 2021.
-60% Merlot + 40% C. Franc, 14.5% alcohol.
-This wine is a mix of 2020 and 2018 vintages: 2020s elegance, finesse and sophisticated touch combined with 2018's intensity and concentration.
-Beautifully scented nose, silky berries and tannin, great complexity and length made this wine irresistible!
+60% Merlot, 40% Cabernet Franc, 14.5% alcohol.
+This wine combines 2020 and 2018 vintages, blending 2020's elegance, finesse, and sophisticated touch with 2018's intensity and concentration.
+A beautifully aromatic nose, silky berries, tannin, great complexity, and length made this wine irresistible!

 2018 98+p

 Tasted twice - last time in November 2021.
-Not consistent notes.
-65% Merlot + 35% C. Franc, 14.5% alcohol.
-When Stephanie de Bouard-Rivoal, daughter of Hubert de Bouard, took over winemaking duties in the 2015 vintage, she aimed to change the style of Angelus her father practised.
-She wanted to reduce the amount of new oak used in the vinification, obtain more freshness and make more delicate and grained tannins.
-She explained in a ZOOM interview with me in mid-December 2020 that she felt she succeeded pretty well with this style change in the 2018 vintage.
-When tasting bottled Angelus 2018 in December 2020 at my home, it was a sublime, sophisticated and incredibly complex wine.
-An imposing effort for sure!
-It was equally stunning when it tasted again at the property in November 2021!
+Consistent notes.
+65% Merlot + 35% Cabernet Franc, 14.5% alcohol.
+When Stephanie de Bouard-Rivoal, daughter of Hubert de Bouard, took over winemaking duties in the 2015 vintage, she aimed to change Angelus's style from what her father practiced.
+She aimed to reduce the amount of new oak used in the vinification, achieve greater freshness, and produce more delicate and fine-grained tannins.
+In a Zoom interview with me in mid-December 2020, she felt she had succeeded fairly well with this style change in the 2018 vintage.
+When I tasted the bottled Angelus 2018 at my home in December 2020, it was a sublime, sophisticated, and incredibly complex wine.
+It's an imposing effort, for sure!
+It was equally stunning when I tasted it again at the property in November 2021!

 2017 97p

 Tasted in November 2021.
 70% Merlot + 30% C. Franc, 14% alcohol.
-30% less produced because of frost in the spring.
-It displayed fragrant cherries and raspberries, milk chocolate and cocoa powder.
-It was lighter in intensity and concentration, and there were more elegance and finesse here than you could find in 2015 and 2016.
+30% less was produced due to spring frost.
+It displayed fragrant cherries and raspberries, as well as milk chocolate and cocoa powder.
+It was lighter in intensity and concentration, with more elegance and finesse evident here than in 2015 and 2016.
 It's an excellent effort for the vintage.

 2016 97p

 Tasted in November 2021.
-60% Merlot + 40% C. Franc, 14.5% alcohol.
-Quite similar to 2015 in terms of concentration and upfront fruitiness.
-Felt a bit alcoholic on the nose with morello cherries, an excellently structured palate with lush berries and fine tannins.
-It's more elegant and with more finesse than in 2015.
+60% Merlot + 40% Cabernet Franc, 14.5% alcohol.
+It is quite similar to 2015 in terms of concentration and upfront fruitiness.
+It had an alcoholic nose, with notes of morello cherries, and an excellently structured palate featuring lush berries and fine tannins.
+It's more elegant and refined than the 2015 vintage.
 Eminent wine.

 2015 96-97p

 Tasted in November 2021.
 62% Merlot + 38% C. Franc.
-Flamboyant and concentrated wine with great depth, complexity and length.
-Silky texture, velvety tannin and luscious fruit.
-This wine had a slight sensation of extended extraction and big ripeness, but it didn't make the overall excellent quality picture lesser/smaller.
+Flamboyant and concentrated wine with great depth, complexity, and length.
+Silky texture, velvety tannin, and luscious fruit.
+This wine had a slight sensation of extended extraction and big ripeness, but it didn't detract from the overall excellent quality.

 2001 94p

 Tasted three times - last time in April 2007.
 Consistent notes.
-Big extract, modern style, ripe and aromatic fruit and long aftertaste.
-This wine is a big success for the vintage.
+Big extraction, modern style, ripe and aromatic fruit, and long aftertaste.
+This wine has been a significant success for the vintage.

 1990 96p

 Tasted twice - last time in December 2016.
 Consistent notes.
-Truffles very distinguished nose with intense flavours, several layers on the palate, and great length and structure.
-Formidable wine with many years to go.
+A very distinguished nose with intense flavors, featuring truffles, and several layers on the palate, accompanied by great length and structure.
+It is a formidable wine with considerable aging potential.

 1989 97p